-- 7. Teachers employed after January 1 of any year will be paid bi-weekly until the last pay period within the school year.
+- 7. Educators employed after January 1 of any year will be paid bi-weekly until the last pay period within the school year.
 No provision will be made to allow for payments during the summer. - 8.
-Teachers working more than the contracted period of service specified in Article VIII, Section A 1, 2, or 3 will be paid on a prorated basis for the number of days of service rendered over the contracted period. - 9.
+Educators working more than the contracted period of service specified in Article VIII, Section A 1, 2, or 3 will be paid on a prorated basis for the number of days of service rendered over the contracted period. - 9.
 If a qualified substitute nurse or registered nurse is required to work more than 20 consecutive school days, she shall be paid at the rate of the starting salary of a regular full-time school nurse in Arlington beginning with the twenty-first day. - 10.
-If a staff nurse is assigned the duties of the supervisor of nurses for more than 20 consecutive days, she shall be paid a proportion of the salary differential allowed for supervisory responsibilities, beginning on the 21st day.
+If a staff nurse is assigned the duties of the supervisor of nurses for more than 20 consecutive days, she shall be paid a proportion of the salary differential allowed for supervisory responsibilities, beginning on the 21st day. - C. Placement - 1.
+The Superintendent will employ educators and grant experience credit for placement on the salary schedule of not less than 50% of the total years of public school experience.
+Educators will be placed on the appropriate degree/level schedule.

-C. Placement

-- 1. The Superintendent (of Schools) will employ teachers and grant experience credit for placement on the salary schedule of not less than 50% of the total years of public school experience.
-Teachers will be placed on the appropriate degree/level schedule.
 The employer will inform all new hires of the provisions of the contract with regard to the salary step and lane placement. - 2.
-Any (individual covered by this contract) teacher must notify the Superintendent (of Schools) by November 1 of an advancement of degree level or accumulated credits (lane change to) in order to be considered for a lane change the following year.
-Such persons will (receive a written notice of approval/denial) be sent a receipt of this request by the superintendent within one month of submitting such documents. - 3.
-When a (person covered by this contract) teacher has presented (shall present) certified evidence of completion of all requirements, including submission of the official transcripts, for advancement to a new degree level, such change shall be made effective as follows: - a.
+Any educator must notify the Superintendent by November 1 of an advancement of degree level or accumulated credits in order to be considered for a lane change the following year.
+Such persons will be sent a receipt of this request by the superintendent within one month of submitting such documents. - 3.
+When an educator has presented certified evidence of completion of all requirements, including submission of the official transcripts, for advancement to a new degree level, such change shall be made effective as follows: - a.
 In September with the first paycheck, if completed during the summer vacation prior to the beginning of the school year and the official transcript is submitted at least two weeks prior to the first paycheck.
 For transcripts obtained later than two weeks prior to the first paycheck, retroactive payments will only be made if the transcript clearly shows there was a lag between the date of completion of requirements and the date the employee is able to obtain the official transcript.

-b.
+- b.
 At the beginning of the two-week pay period immediately following the date of completion of requirements, including submission of the official transcripts.

-D. Other Compensations
+- D. Other Compensations

-1. Reimbursements
+- 1. Reimbursements

 A mileage allowance shall be paid to those employees who are required by the administrator to use their car in the amount approved by the town and paid to town employees.
-In order to receive reimbursement, the teacher must submit a request periodically during the school year on the following schedule:
+In order to receive reimbursement, the educator must submit a request periodically during the school year on the following schedule:

-- For travel between the beginning of the school year and November 30, a reimbursement form must be submitted by the end of the first full week in December. - For travel between December 1 and February 28, a reimbursement form must be submitted by the end of the first full week in March. - For travel between March 1 and May 31, a reimbursement form must be submitted by the end of the first full week in June. - For travel in June, a reimbursement form must be submitted as of the last day of school. - Teachers may also submit reimbursement forms on a monthly basis.
+- For travel between the beginning of the school year and November 30, a reimbursement form must be submitted by the end of the first full week in December. - For travel between December 1 and February 28, a reimbursement form must be submitted by the end of the first full week in March. - For travel between March 1 and May 31, a reimbursement form must be submitted by the end of the first full week in June. - For travel in June, a reimbursement form must be submitted as of the last day of school. - Educators may also submit reimbursement forms on a monthly basis.